u0078867/react-three-kneerig/README.md

 - screen coordinate system, in Three.js, is normally:
   X pointing right, Y up, and Z out of the screen towards the user;

+For a live example, click [here](https://u0078867.github.io/react-three-kneerig/examples/ex1/).

-You can find an example in the _examples_ folder.
+For a standalone running example, You can find an example in the _examples_ folder.
 If you have Python installed, you can _cd_ to _ex1_ folder, open a console and type:

 python -m SimpleHTTPServer 8000